 Cut Baguette into 3 to 4 inch portions and slice in lengthwise through.
 Drizzle each half with olive oil and with a little White Balsamic Vinegar.
 Layer alternatively with tomato and mozzarella slices and a few basil leaves between.
 Season with citrus sea salt on top of the layers.
 If you do not have citrus flavored salt then simply squeeze a little lemon on top.

-Wine Pairing: Koehler Sauvignon Blanc, Santa Ynez Valley, Santa Barbara County
+Food & Wine Pairing: Koehler Sauvignon Blanc, Santa Ynez Valley, Santa Barbara County with citrus notes and nice acidity.
+This drier white wine is perfect to take along on a picnic.

 This day made us think of the Robert Frost poem: